 Recipe Ingredients

-- Rolled oats: If you follow a gluten-free diet, be sure to purchase gluten-free oats.
+- Rolled oats: If you follow a gluten-free diet, be sure to purchase certified gluten-free oats.
 Oats can be contaminated with gluten during growing (crop rotation), processing, packaging, or shipping.
-Get the standard form, not the extra thick or quick cooking.
+Get the standard oats, not the extra thick or quick cooking.

-- Coconut: Buy the unsweetened shredded coconut, not the sticky, sugary sweetened stuff.
+- Coconut: Buy the unsweetened shredded coconut, not the sticky, sugary sweetened stuff, or use coconut chips.

 - Nuts: You'll need chopped walnuts and blanched slivered almonds.
 They provide, nice crunch, protein, flavor, and healthy fat.